jamessealesmith/website/content/project/antenna.md

 +++
 # Date this page was created.
-date = "2018-01-01"
+date = "2018-02-01"

 # Project title.
-title = "Arbitrarily Branched Antenna Optimization by Genetic Algorithms"
+title = "Thin wire antenna design using a novel branching scheme and genetic algorithm optimization"

 # Project summary to display on homepage.
 summary = "Optimization project to design arbitrarily branching antenna structures capable of producing complex radiation patterns that cannot be designed"